 SECTION 3.
 The following fees shall include both membership fees and event fees at the State Meet in all contests.
-No entry fee will be charged at the State Meet.
+No entry fee will be charged at the state Meet.
+These fees will be increased for 1960-61.

 Class AAA Schools \$27.00

-Class AA Schools 25.00
+AA Schools

 Class A Schools 23.00

 Class B Schools (four-year high schools) 12.00

-Class B Schools (Junior High) 7.00
+B Schools (Junior High)

-Class C Schools 4.00
+S C Schools

 The above fees must be paid by the school to entitle it to enter the district or state contests.
+(See Section 3 of Art.
+VI for Rule on Classification of Schools).

-SECTION 4.
-In a city system of schools, each high school, each junior high school, and each grade school where the latter is under a separate principal, and is in a separate building from the high school and comprises the elementary grades or any subdivision there of, shall constitute a separate member of the League.
+Section 4.
+In a city system of schools, each high school, each junior high school, and each grade school where the latter is under a separate principal, and is in a separate building from the high school and comprises the elementary grades or any subdivision thereof, shall constitute a separate member of the League, except as specified in rules governing music competition.
+No pupil in one school unit shall represent another in any contest.